Meet The STEM Team

 Dr. Goetz was recognized as “40 Under 40 Rising Stars” in 2004 and “30 Women to Watch” in 2007 by Utah Business magazine.
 She also received the Award of Merit by the National Association for Career and Technical Education for her work to support secondary science and math education programs.
 Tami received the 2008 Women Technology Council’s “Community Builder” award and was the recipient of the 2013 Governor’s Medal for Science and Technology.

 Ms. Redington is the Program Director for Utah’s STEM Action Center office.
 She is originally from San Luis Obispo, California.
-She attended Utah Valley University where she graduated Magna Cum Laude and received her BS in Legal Studies in 2006.
+She attended Utah Valley University where she graduated Magna Cum Laude and received her Bachelor of Science in Legal Studies in 2006.
 During her studies at UVU, she interned with the United States District Court Probation and Pretrial Services Office where she prepared complex reports relating to the federal adjudication process.
 Upon graduation, she spent three years working at the Utah Department of Corrections as a Supervisor and Court Liaison over the Court Services Unit.
 In 2009, Ms. Redington joined the Governor’s Office of Economic Development.
-She is a graduate of the University of Utah from which she holds a Master of Public Administration degree.
+She is a graduate of the University of Utah from which she holds a Master of Science in Public Administration degree.

 She and her husband, Mike Redington, are the proud parents of three children.
 She enjoys watching and playing sports, reading, and going to movies with her small family.